-- Surety response to Commission inquiry on a claim file - Review of claim notes related to requests for information i.e. copy of a payment ledger, copy of medical bills including Explanation of Review/Explanation of Benefits - Availability of documents when auditing on-site
+- Surety response to Commission inquiry on a claim file - Review of claim notes related to requests for information i.e. copy of a payment ledger, copy of medical bills including Explanation of Review/Explanation of Benefits - Availability of documents when auditing

-- One (1) non-complying event - 4.
-Non-Prompt Response to Commission Inquiries Regarding Claim Status IDAPA 17.01.01.302.01.e; IDAPA 17.01.01.302.02.e; IDAPA 17.01.01.601.08; IDAPA 17.01.01.602.03
+4. Non-Prompt Response to Commission Inquiries Regarding Claim Status IDAPA 17.01.01.302.01.e; IDAPA 17.01.01.302.02.e; IDAPA 17.01.01.601.08; IDAPA 17.01.01.602.03

-In the event the Commission requests additional information when auditing the Summary of PaymentsFinal Reports, whether in writing or telephonic, the employer/surety/adjuster shall submit the requested information within fifteen (15) working days.
+In the event the Commission requests additional information when auditing the Final Reports, whether in writing or telephonic, the employer/surety/adjuster shall submit the requested information within fifteen (15) working days.
 For all other Commission inquiries, a response is expected in a timely manner.
-Failure to timely respond to missing information requests on Summaries of Payment may trigger a site full audit.
-For all other Commission inquiries, a response is expected in a timely manner.
+Failure to timely respond may trigger a full audit.

-• Surety response to Commission inquiry on a claim file or request for additional information for approval of a Summary of PaymentFinal Report
+• Surety response to Commission inquiry on a claim file or request for additional information for approval of a Final Report